GLOBAL MARKETS-Stocks gain with dimming chances of Sept rate hike

 By Saqib Iqbal Ahmed

-NEW YORK, Sept 15 (Reuters) - Global equity prices gained on Thursday after weak U.S. retail sales data undermined the argument that the Federal Reserve will raise interest rates next week.
+NEW YORK, Sept 15 (Reuters) - Global equity prices gained on Thursday after a mixed bag of U.S. economic data dimmed chances the Federal Reserve will raise interest rates next week.

-The U.S. Treasury yield curve steepened to its steepest level in about two-and-a-half months as longer-dated debt fell, highlighting expectations that the Fed could hold off from raising rates at its two-day meeting set to conclude on Wednesday.
+The U.S. Treasury yield curve steepened to the most in two-and-a-half months as longer-dated debt fell, highlighting expectations that the Fed could wait longer to raise benchmark rates.

+Oil prices edged up as short-covering stemmed a two-day rout, but a stronger dollar stemmed gains.

 August U.S. retail sales fell more than expected, pointing to cooling domestic demand that further diminishes expectations for a Federal Reserve interest rate increase next week.